 More tasty and healthy pancake recipes

 If you prefer almond flour, these almond flour pancakes are amazing.
 They are so delicious and fluffy!
 And these tasty cream cheese pancakes are made with just three ingredients: cream cheese, eggs, and vanilla.

 Paleo Applesauce Pancakes

 - 1 cup unsweetened applesauce

 - 1 teaspoon cinnamon

 - ½ teaspoon baking soda

 - Avocado oil spray for skillet

 - Preheat oven to warm (150-170 degrees F).
 Line a baking sheet with parchment.

 - In a large bowl, whisk the eggs.
-Add the applesauce, vanilla, salt and cinnamon.
+Add the applesauce, vanilla, and sweetener (if using).
 Whisk to incorporate.

-- Add the coconut flour and baking soda.
-Batter will be thick.
+- Whisk in the coconut flour, cinnamon, salt, and baking soda.
+The batter will be thick.

 - Heat a large nonstick skillet over medium heat, about 3 minutes.
-Spray with cooking spray.
+Spray it with cooking spray.

 - Scoop the batter out of the bowl and into the warm skillet, using a 4-tablespoon scoop or a measuring cup.
 A large skillet should fit 3 pancakes.
 Gently flatten the top of the pancakes using a rubber spatula.

 - Cook the pancakes until cooked through and browned, about 3 minutes per side.
-If the outside cooks too fast, lower heat to medium-low.
-Flip them gently, they are not as sturdy as wheat flour pancakes.
+If the outside cooks too fast, lower the heat to medium-low.
+Flip them gently.
+They are not as sturdy as wheat flour pancakes.

-- Transfer the cooked pancakes to the prepared baking sheet.
+- Transfer the cooked pancakes to the prepared baking sheet and keep them in the warm oven while you cook the second batch.
 Spray the skillet again and cook the remaining pancakes.